-Eligible students who wish to volunteer shall submit their names to the campus principal during the first three weeks of instruction each semester.
-Students are not eligible to volunteer if they are in a disciplinary placement during any part of the first three weeks of instruction.
+Eligible students who wish to volunteer shall submit their names to the campus principal during the first full week of instruction each semester.
+Students are not eligible to volunteer if they are in a disciplinary placement during any part of the first full week of instruction.
+If there are no student volunteers, the District shall seek volunteers again at the beginning of the next semester.